beugley/pcron/README.md

 ========================
 pcron/pcrontab has been modified to compile and run on HP-UX and Red Hat Linux.
 Compilation on other *nix platforms may require additional modifications.
 If you modify the code, please try to ensure that it will still compile and run correctly on both HP-UX and Red Hat Linux.

-  1. Copy the pcron source code to your Unix host.
+  1. Pull the repo to your *nix host.
 The source code contains a main directory with several C source files and 2 subdirectories, lib and include, that contain additional C source files.
   2. set your working directory to the top-level pcron source directory.
   3. Run "make clean all" to recompile the pcron and pcrontab binaries.
-The "make" process should complete in no more than 30 seconds.